Pterodactylus/Alglib.js/README.md

 ```

 ## Basic Example
-Alglib.js takes a vector of residual equations that are all equal to zero when the problem is solved.
-The equations can be non-linear.
+Alglib.js maximizes or minimizes a function, F(x) subject to nonlinear equality constraints having the form Gi(x)=0, inequality ones have form Hi(x)<=0.
+We may have to re-arrange constraints prior to passing them to optimizer.
 Here is a basic example.

 ```html
 <script type="module">